Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

-\begin{mybox} \textbf{Meta-RL Patterns} \begin{itemize} \item Use decompositions for abstracting task distributions, which can then be integrated into the adaptation process. \item Compartmentalize the learning process into modules for highly decomposable problems.
-These modules can serve as abstract configurations for the meta-level and, thus, make the outer loop more tractable \item Learn and warehouse models geared towards specific task clusters for different decomposability types to guide data augmentation during the adaptation phase. \item Utilize decomposability to design learning curricula based on abstract types of tasks to train the warmstarting configurations \end{itemize} \end{mybox}
+\begin{mybox} \textbf{Research Area 6: Structured Meta-RL} \begin{itemize} \item Use decompositions for abstracting task distributions, which can be integrated into the adaptation process. \item Compartmentalize the learning process into modules for highly decomposable problems.
+These modules can serve as abstract configurations for the meta-level and, thus, make the outer loop more tractable \item Learn and create a portfolio of models geared towards specific task clusters for different decomposability types to guide data augmentation during the adaptation phase. \item Utilize decomposability to design learning curricula based on abstract types of tasks to train the warmstarting configurations \end{itemize} \end{mybox}